 - January – Amsterdam celebrates National Tulip Day at the Dam Square.
 The Dutch tulip season officially starts in January every year as everyone is invited to pick their own tulip for free (one day in January only).

-- February – Celebrate Valentines Day in town by the canals
+- February – Celebrate Valentines Day in town by the canals.
+Find other European cities to explore in February

 - June – Red Light Jazz festival in Amsterdam and more music festivals in the Netherlands.
 Another flower festival – Aalsmeer flower and open garden festivals